The Different Roles

-The role of a Chief Security Officer (CSO) is the top executive with responsibilities covering the entire security needs and challenges for a firm.
-Additionally, the CSO is responsible for communicating these security needs and challenges to company management.
+A Chief Security Officer (CSO) is the top executive with responsibilities covering the entire security needs and challenges of a firm.
+Additionally, the CSO may oversee the risk management process, implement safeguards, and ensure regulatory compliance.

-This CISO role differs from that of a CSO since this position bears the responsibility for structuring security initiatives with security programs and business objectives.
+The Chief Information Security Officer (CISO) role differs from that of a CSO since this position may bear the responsibility for risk assessment, supervising a company’s cybersecurity, as well as structuring security initiatives with security programs and business objectives.
+Essentially, a CISO must also act as a bridge between corporate boards and the IT security team.
 Given the increased threats and cyberattacks that are setting new records, the CISO is becoming a more critical and necessary position for many large companies.

 A Developing Position

 According to a recent survey, the lack of understanding from executive leadership of the role CISOs play in organizations prevents them from articulating critical security priorities.
 53% of CISOs say their cybersecurity priorities are not aligned with C-suite leadership and in the United States, only 14% of all CISOs said they sit on a corporate/advisory board.
 Knowing this, now imagine how it might feel for a highly qualified and experienced Chief Information Security Officer (CISO) to work in a corporate IT security environment where the respect level can appear to be stacked against them.

 It seems illogical that many CISOs have very little involvement in risk management since their roles are primarily restricted to operational functions and disaster recovery.As technology evolves and the threat landscape increases, the CISO role is becoming increasingly important and challenging over time.
 The heightened pressure to live up to executive expectations has 82% of CISOs claiming they feel the need to positively exaggerate their role to their board.
 Even some 28% of CISOs fear job loss as a result of a cyber attack, along with the expected stress and burnout that comes along with the role.